DivanX10/Home-Assistant-Add-on-Deepstack/README.md

 ### Additions in this repository

-DeepStack CPU: The server part for working with the processor
+CodeProject.AI CPU: The basic CPU-only server

-DeepStack GPU: Server part for working with a video card
+CodeProject.AI GPU: A GPU (Nvidia CUDA) enabled version x64 systems.
+This image will also run on non-GPU systems.

+CodeProject.AI Raspberry Pi: A version specifically for Raspberry Pi Arm64 devices.
+This contains an object detection module suited for low resource systems.

 ### Integration into Home assistant